Tent city: King County, Washington

 Tent City 4 (TC4) is a homeless encampment of up to 100 people created in May 2004 in eastern King County outside of Seattle.
-Residents are adult men and women, although there is a provision for quartering minor dependents in emergency situations.
+Residents are adult men and women, although there is a provision for quartering minor dependents in emergencies.

 Transition Park, Camden, New Jersey

-A community of 50 to 150 people had taken up residence in Camden, New Jersey, nestled on the right side of the ramp of I676 West exit 5A.
-Although attempts have been made to find housing for the population, no one in the community has been placed.
+A community of 50 to 150 people had taken up residence in Camden, New Jersey, nestled on the right side of the I676 West exit 5A ramp.
+Although attempts have been made to find housing for the population, no one has been placed.
 Transition Park's Mayor and City Council continued to protect their community and seek medical attention for those in need.
 In May 2010, residents were forced out of the city and into local missions.